0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-03-server-room-safety-security-consideration-server-room-gdln-unud.md

 ##### 2.3.1.2 Inner Security

 Inside the buildings must be secure.
-CCTV is recommended for security, fire sensor to detect fire, access by people must be recorded and only those permitted can access, instead of using wall use glass so it’s transparent and easy to watch.
+CCTV is recommended for security, fire sensor to detect fire, access by people must be recorded and only those permitted can access, instead of using wall use glass so it's transparent and easy to watch.

 ##### 2.3.1.3 Outer Security